shubham-skr/IITK-CS610-Programming-for-Performance/Shared Memory Synchronization x86_64/README.md

-# Hardware and Software Locking Strategies for Synchronization
+# Software and Hardware Locking Strategies for Synchronization in x86_64 Architecture

 ## Machine Specifications
 The program was tested on the IITK CSEWS machine in the KD Lab.
 The relevant hardware specifications are as follows: